Steps and Precautions to prepare for any pathogen by Dr Michael Lange

 - Try to get a minimum of 6-8 hrs of sleep every night, a good nights rest will also boost your immune system.

-- Vitamin D and Vitamin C both have anti viral properties so if in the warmer climate go out in the sun with minimal clothing for 30-45 minutes five days a week and you will get plenty of vitamin d, do not bathe for about eight hrs after tanning so you will not wash away the oils that are allowing absorption of the vitamin d.
+- Vitamin D and Vitamin C both have potential immune boosting properties so if in the warmer climate go out in the sun with minimal clothing for 30-45 minutes five days a week and you will get plenty of vitamin d, do not bathe for about eight hrs after tanning so you will not wash away the oils that are allowing absorption of the vitamin d.
 If you can’t get out in the sun then a minimum of 2000 iu of vitamins d3 daily or more if over weight and darkly pigmented.
 Vitamin c comes from citrus fruits or taking a vitamin c supplement daily.
 Recommended dosage is usually 500 mg twice a day however more can be taken.
 Too much vitamin c at one time will cause loose stools.
+Some new evidence that additional zinc, magnesium, B complex and omegas 3 fish oil may have some positive benefits during these unprecedented times.

-- There is some evidence that a healthy microbiome will enhance immune system and decrease chances of viral activity.
+- There is some evidence that a healthy microbiome will enhance immune system.
 Recommend eating some fermented food 3-4 times a week and taking a good probiotic at bed time.

 - One of the best ways to strengthen the immune system and detox the body is by consuming a good non denatured grass fed whey protein isolate or concentrate daily.
-Make a smoothie and add some more immune boosting anti viral nutrients like Manuka honey or raw local honey, virgin organic coconut oil and some fruits like pineapple, organic blueberries, bananas or organic strawberries along with coconut milk or cashew milk.
-Non denatured grass fed whey isolate has some antiviral benefits.
+Make a smoothie and add some more immune boosting anti pathogenic nutrients like Manuka honey or raw local honey, virgin organic coconut oil and some fruits like pineapple, organic blueberries, bananas or organic strawberries along with coconut milk or cashew milk.
+Non denatured grass fed whey isolate has some positive health benefits.

 - Respiratory droplets can be airborne for six feet so give plenty of room when walking around people that are coughing and sneezing.
-These viruses like the Coronavirus can remain live and contagious on a surface for 2 hrs and up to 9 days.
+These pathogens can remain live and contagious on a surface for 2 hrs and up to 9 days.

-- Dr Michael Lange recommends getting some spray colloidal silver and if you are in a relatively confined area like an airplane, bus or train spray the potential areas the virus can enter your body like the mouth, ears, nostrils and eye lashes ( close your eyes and spray to the lashes and rub into the lashes) multiple times during the journey.
-There is some scientific evidence that this may kill certain virus.
+- Dr Michael Lange recommends getting some spray colloidal silver, or diluted hydrogen peroxide and if you are in a relatively confined area like an airplane, bus or train spray the potential areas the pathogen can enter your body like the mouth, ears, nostrils and eye lashes ( close your eyes and spray to the lashes and rub into the lashes not to get in the eye) multiple times during the journey.
+There is some scientific evidence that this may be beneficial at killing certain pathogens. do not swallow these preparations, you can use a good mouth wash like listerine instead of the diluted hydrogen peroxide for rinsing the mouth if you prefer.

 - when u get home from out on the town take your shoes and socks off and leave them outdoors, go into the garage and take your clothes off and put in a large plastic trash can with some soapy water and let soak before entering the house.
 Then go directly to the shower and wash entire body and hair before doing anything else.